There’s a fast-food analogy for writer-director Andrew Cohn’s “The Last Shift” that’s too obvious to pass up.

 “Some people turn up their sleeves, and some don’t turn up at all.”

-The kid, Jevon, is witty and pretty, dropping droll wisecracks as Stan walks him through “where the magic happens,” and stresses declares strict separation of chicken and fish prep.
+The kid, Jevon, is witty and pretty, dropping droll wisecracks as Stan walks him through “where the magic happens,” and stresses strict separation of chicken and fish prep.

 “Separate but equal,” Jevon cracks.